top of page

 Adrien de Cugnon d'Alincourt at the battle of Sedan

-Buying antique wax seal stamps online can sometimes feel like a gamble.
+Buying antique wax sealing stamps online can sometimes feel like a gamble.
 This one comes from Germany and had been "on my radar" for several months.
 I finally decided to buy it, and it turned out to be a really beautiful stamp.
 However, I'm not sure who it originally belonged to.
 It was sold as a stamp from "Les ouvriers de Longwy," meaning "The workers of Longwy."
 Not particularly noble, of course, but still a very nice stamp.

 Longwy armoiries.